scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 Consider an experiment in which we want to find the optimal launch angle to maximize the distance traveled by a projectile through air.
 Figure :ref:`fig:data` shows how we might organize the data associated with this study using ``signac``.
 The central object in the ``signac`` data model is the *project*, which represents all the data associated with a particular instance of a ``signac`` data space.
-All of the project's data is contained within the *workspace* directory.
+All of the project's data is contained within the *workspace* directory (see also Fig. :ref:`fig:summary`).
 The workspace holds subdirectories corresponding to *jobs*, which are the individual data points in the data space.
 Each job is uniquely identified by its *state point*, which is an arbitrary key-value mapping.
 Although we see that these objects are stored in files and folders, we will show that these objects are structured in a way that provides layers of abstraction, making them far more useful than simple file system storage.